SungHoHong2/Ceph-Experiment/Ceph-Replication/weak.md

 - **The primary-copy consistency model used in Ceph**
   - cannot satisfy the low latency requirement of write operation required by users
 - **propose a weak consistency model, PROAR**
-  - a distributed hash ring mechanism to allow clients to only commit data to the primary node
+  - a distributed hash ring mechanism to allow clients `to only commit data to the primary node`
-  - synchronize data to replication nodes asynchronously in Cepj
+  - synchronize data to replication nodes `asynchronously in Ceph`
-  - Based on the distributed hash ring mechanism, the low latency requirement of write operation can be met.
+  - Based on the distributed hash ring mechanism, `the low latency requirement of write operation can be met.`
+- **additional features**
+  - the workload of the primary node can be reduced while that of replication nodes can be more balanced
+  - evaluated the proposed scheme on a Ceph storage system with 3 storage nodes
+- **conclusion**
+  - PROAR can reduce about 50% write overhead compared to that of Ceph
+  - has a more balanced workload around all the replication nodes.

 <br>